gvwilson/sensibleadventures/maddy-roo/old.md

 "These must *listen* to darkness if they want to hear the signal."

-Maddy closed her eyes---somehow, darkness was less frightening when it was on the backs of her eyelids.
+Maddy closed her eyes---somehow, the darkness was less frightening when it was just the backs of her eyelids.
 She listened as hard as she could, but all she could hear was her own breathing and a sniffle from her sister.